giada1198/A-B-Machines/README.md

 openFramewroks has troubles with being compiled by [Xcode 10](https://forum.openframeworks.cc/t/xcode-10-0-build-errors/30447/6) and getting access to camera in macOS 10.4 Mojave.
 The simplest solution is Removing Xcode and only using Command Line Tools to compile and run projects.

-Launch the Terminal and type the following command string
+Launch the Terminal and type the following command string:

 ```
 xcode-select --install
 ```

-Use `cd` to the directory of your openFramewroks project and run the following string
+Use `cd` to the directory of your openFramewroks project and run:

 ```
 make